 We are using every opportunity to seek that commitment and to obtain that commitment . . .
 Investment is the key.
 But by the way one of our positives is also our private-sector partnerships.
 We've been able to mobilize the private sector around gender equality and women's empowerment through WEPs [Women's Empowerment Principles] and also through partnerships such as with Coca Cola and Tag Heuer, foundations such as Rockfeller and the Bill and Melinda Gates Foundation.
 We are also in partnership with Microsoft and so many others, including Avon and L'Oreal.
 Again there is always a gestation period, there's lots of relationship building involved and then you start reaping the benefits.

 There has been some concern that the larger structure of UN Women has meant the agency has had to absorb conservative members' positions and turn away from issues such as abortion rights.
 What do you think?

 To the contrary, far from true.
 UN Women has been resolute and absolutely clear about its total commitment and conviction I would say, even beyond commitment, that sexual and reproductive health and reproductive rights are central to gender equality and women's empowerment and its achievement.
 Just as in this conference, we have been affirming that you have to address gender equality and women's empowerment in other dimensions--economic empowerment, political participation, education, all those other aspects--to achieve more effectively sexual and reproductive health and reproductive rights.
 The central thread for me is this, it's been one of my key messages.

-Juhie Bhatia is the managing editor at Women's eNews.
-She recently participated in Women Deliver 2013, a conference focused on the health of women and girls that took place May 28 to 30 in Kuala Lumpur, Malaysia.
+Juhie Bhatia, managing editor at Women's eNews, recently participated in Women Deliver 2013, a conference focused on the health of women and girls that took place May 28 to 30 in Kuala Lumpur, Malaysia.